buhrmi/inertiax/readme.md

-# Inertia with Frames
+# Inertia X

+> The **X** stands for eXperimental

-This is a fork of [Inertia](https://github.com/inertiajs/inertia) that adds support for the `<Frame>` component.
-Frames are currently only supported in Svelte 5 and React.
+This is a fork of [Inertia](https://github.com/inertiajs/inertia) that adds additional features.
+These features are experimental in nature and serve as proof-of-concept for the Inertia core team.

-## What's a Frame?
+## Features added

+- `<Frame>` component
+- `transformProps` router visit option
+- `preserveURL` router visit option
+- Global click handler

+### Frames

 Frames can be used to encapsulate an Inertia page within another Inertia page.
 This is useful for creating modal dialogs, wizards, search sidebars, overlay cards, etc. Don't worry: Besides the name and concept, it has nothing to do with conventional browser frames.